aragon/geo-browser-contracts/README.md

 - Send a transaction to call `proposeNewMember()`
 - Have an editor (different to the proposer) calling `approve()` for this proposal
-- This will grant `MEMBER_PERMISSION` to the requested address on the main voting contract
+- This will add the requested address to the members list on the main voting contract

+The same applies to remove members with `proposeRemoveMember()`

 ### Editors

 - A member or editor creates a proposal
-- The proposal should have an action to make the DAO `execute()` a call to `addAddresses()` on the plugin
+- The proposal should have an action to make the DAO `execute()` a call to `addEditor()` on the plugin
 - A majority of editors call `vote()` and approve it
 - Someone calls `plugin.execute()` so that the DAO executes the requested action on the plugin
 - The new editor will be able to vote on proposals created from then on

-The same procedure applies to removing members and editors.
+The same procedure applies to removing editors with `removeEditor()`

 ## Adding editors (personal spaces)